Last Updated on July 2, 2026 by Daniel Globe

 An e-ticket number is a unique 13-digit code that identifies your specific airline ticket, combining an airline code, form number, and serial number for easy tracking and verification.

 You use it to manage your booking, handle fare changes, and support refund requests.
 Unlike a flight number, which points to a specific route or departure, this number belongs to your individual purchase.
-That makes it part of e-ticket security measures, helping prevent fraud and protect your travel rights.
+That’s part of why it works as an IATA-standardized identifier designed to prevent fraud and protect your travel rights.

-You’ll also notice the benefits of e-tickets in how smoothly they work with online check-in and mobile access, so you don’t have to carry paper copies.
+It also pairs naturally with online check-in and mobile access, so you don’t need to carry a paper copy.

 When you check in online, enter the number exactly as shown, usually by separating the first three digits from the remaining ten.
-This precision keeps the process moving and puts control of your journey in your hands.
+This precision keeps the process moving smoothly.

 Where to Find Your E-Ticket Number